lyds-jane/IA/development.md

 **Hover**

-To change an element when the cursor is hovered over it, the CSS reference looks like this: `.class_name: hover{`
+To change an element when the cursor is hovered over it, the CSS reference looks like this: `.class_name: hover`

 Sources
 -